| Teach Yourself SQL in 21 Days, Second Edition

 employee has remaining.
 The normal precedence computes YEARS * 12 - LEAVETAKEN.

+(A clearer approach would be to write (YEARS * 12) - LEAVETAKEN.)
 LIKE is used in line 4 with the wildcard % to find all the B

+names.
+Line 6 uses the > to find all occurrences greater than 50.
 The new element is on line 5.
 You used the logical operator AND to ensure

 that you found records that met the criteria in lines 4 and 6.

-AND means that the expressions on both sides must be true to return TRUE.
+ANDAND means that the expressions on both sides must be true to return TRUE.

 If either expression is false, AND returns FALSE.
 For example,